Organic September Day 26: SW Basics of Brooklyn Body Cream & Body Scrub

 That said, the scrub itself is amazing.
 I like my body scrubs quite harsh and grainy and this one is especially great as a foot scrub as well.

 The S. W. Basics of Brooklyn Cream smells almost like playdough or clay.
-It’s fragrance is not appealing at all, and because of this I find it hard to even comprehend using.
+It’s fragrance is not appealing at all, and because of this, I find it hard to even comprehend using.
 I feel as if S. W. Basics added just one more ingredient to this cream, such as a soothing essential oil like rose or lavender this would be a total winner.
 All three ingredients are very rich and extremely nourishing by themselves, which made me worry slightly as combining them all could be way too overpowering.
-I was proved wrong, and found that the combination of ingredients were very moisturising, a bit sticky when first applying but no oiliness or grease.
+I was proved wrong and found that the combination of ingredients were very moisturising, a bit sticky when first applying but no oiliness or grease.
 I find this would be better to use after a bath or shower.
-I do like this cream, but it’s such a dissapointed that it smells so bad!!!
+I do like this cream, but it’s such a disappointment that it smells so bad!!!

 Just like the other, I felt completely different about the body scrub.
-Mmm, like Rebecca said, it smells divine!
-Due to the size of the sugar granules this scrub is a little tough on the skin, but the coconut oil gives a fantastic moisturising effect straight after scrubbing.
+Mmm, as Rebecca said, it smells divine!
+Due to the size of the sugar granules, this scrub is a little tough on the skin, but the coconut oil gives a fantastic moisturising effect straight after scrubbing.
 I actually found that this worked most effectively on my feet rather than anywhere else, and after coming out of the shower my skin felt and smelt great!
 I would most definitely use this again.
 Although, I do feel that the ingredients of the product are so easy and accessible to find that you wouldn’t need to purchase this, and instead could make this at home for probably half of the price, or even less.
 But if you’re someone who’s new to the organic and natural beauty product scene, or don’t have enough time to whip something up then definitely opt for this.
 You won’t be disappointed!